 Some of the most common causes of motorcycle accidents in Alabama include, but are not limited to:

-- Left Turn Accidents — One of the most common types of crashes occurs when a driver turns left in front of an oncoming motorcycle.
+- Left Turn Accidents — Drivers frequently cause crashes by turning left in front of oncoming motorcycles.
 Whether this occurs because of impatience or a simple failure to see the motorcycle, a motorcyclist traveling at full speed is typically powerless to avoid a collision.
-The impact alone can cause serious injuries, but additional harm could result if the motorcyclist is thrown from their bike may add to the potential harm.
+The impact itself can inflict serious injuries, and the motorcyclist’s ejection from their bike may add to the potential harm.

-- Lane Change Accidents — When motorcycles are traveling in the same direction as passenger vehicles, drivers may cause these types of crashes when they fail to perform a basic “shoulder check” of their blind spot.
-Additionally, these kinds of accidents also occur when motorists attempt to change lanes and a motorcyclist is lane splitting — riding the motorcycle between lanes of slow moving or stopped traffic.
+- Lane Change Accidents — Motorcycles traveling in the same direction as passenger vehicles may crash when drivers neglect a basic blind spot “shoulder check.”
+Furthermore, accidents can happen when motorists change lanes while a motorcyclist is lane splitting, weaving through slow or stopped traffic.

 - Failure to Obey Traffic Signs or Signals — Many collisions at intersections involve passenger vehicle drivers not stopping at red lights or stop signs.
-Violations of other traffic signs or signals can also cause these types of wrecks, which typically result in severe injuries for the motorcyclist.
+Ignoring traffic signs or signals can cause severe injuries for the motorcyclist in such wrecks.

-- Rear-End Accidents — While a passenger vehicle striking the rear bumper of another passenger vehicle usually results in little more than minor property damage, the consequences can be much more serious when the vehicle struck is a motorcycle.
+- Rear-End Accidents — While a passenger vehicle rear-ending another typically causes minor damage, the consequences are graver when hitting a motorcycle.
 Even at low speeds, a rear-end collision frequently has enough impact to throw the motorcyclist several feet from their bike.

-- Driving Under the Influence — Drunk driving is a criminal offense in Alabama, and a motorist operating under the influence of alcohol or drugs is much more likely to make any one of a number of poor decisions that causes a wreck.
-Keep in mind that a criminal case is completely separate from a civil action.
-That means that a driver who is acquitted of DUI can still be held liable for damages in the civil case.
-If the driver is convicted, the conviction can be used as evidence of negligence in the civil action and could result in punitive damages possibly being awarded.
+- Driving Under the Influence — Driving under the influence of alcohol or drugs in Alabama is a criminal offense that escalates accident risk due to poor choices.
+Keep in mind that a criminal case is completely separate from civil action.
+That means an acquitted DUI driver can still be liable for damages in a civil case.
+A driver’s conviction can serve as evidence of negligence in a civil action, possibly leading to punitive damages.

 - Reckless Driving — Alabama Code § 32-5A-190 establishes that a person commits the offense of reckless driving if they drive a vehicle “carelessly and heedlessly in willful or wanton disregard for the rights or safety of persons or property, or without due caution and circumspection and at a speed or in a manner so as to endanger or be likely to endanger any person or property.”
-Much like DUI offenses, convictions can be used as evidence of negligence in civil actions.
+Similar to DUI offenses, civil actions can use convictions as evidence of negligence.

 Some motorcycle accidents do not involve other motor vehicles.
-If such a crash is the result of a defective motorcycle part or improper repairs resulting in a crash could make the part manufacturer or maintenance company, respectively, could be potentially liable for the victim’s injuries.
+Defective parts or improper repairs resulting in a crash could make the part manufacturer or maintenance company potentially liable.

 Frequently Asked Questions

-Contributory negligence is a frequently utilized affirmative defense in many motorcycle accident cases.
+Many motorcycle accident cases frequently utilize the affirmative defense of contributory negligence.
 Under this rule, any negligence on the part of the victim that proximately contributes to their injury (even just 1 percent as compared to the negligent party’s 99 percent of fault) will bar the victim from recovery.
-Insurance companies will try to trick victims into admitting some degree of fault in relation to their crashes, which is exactly why you should never speak to an insurer until you have legal representation.
+Insurance companies may manipulate victims into admitting fault for their crashes; therefore, avoid speaking to insurers without legal representation.

 Probably not, unfortunately.
 Alabama Code § 32-5A-245 states that no person can operate a motorcycle unless they are wearing a helmet that complies with standards established under Alabama Code § 32-12-41.
 The same statute also requires motorcyclists to wear shoes.
 Failure to wear a helmet inevitably leads to a contributory negligence defense (see above).
 The helmet law, however, does not apply to a person riding within an enclosed cab.